 Tips and Expert Advice

 Extending the lifespan of a hydrogen fuel cell system requires proactive maintenance and preventative measures.
 Regular inspections and maintenance of fuel cell components can help to identify and address potential problems before they escalate.
 Replacing worn or damaged components promptly can prevent further damage and extend the lifespan of the fuel cell.
 Implementing strategies to minimize fuel cell degradation, such as reducing voltage cycling and avoiding operation at extreme temperatures, can also help to prolong its lifespan.
-Furthermore, proper storage and handling of the fuel cell system are essential for preventing damage and ensuring its longevity.
+Beyond that, proper storage and handling of the fuel cell system are essential for preventing damage and ensuring its longevity.

 FAQ